 The Dallas Center

 The TWU T. Boone Pickens Institute of Health Sciences – Dallas Center opened in February 2011, combining the university’s Parkland and Presbyterian sites in an eight-story 190,000-square-foot building in the heart of the Southwestern Medical District.

 The Dallas Center, established in 1966, now bears the name of Texas oilman and entrepreneur T. Boone Pickens, who donated $5 million to the new building’s fundraising campaign.
-The center houses the Houston J. and Florence A. Doswell College of Nursing, the TWU Stroke Center-Dallas and the university’s physical therapy, occupational therapy and health systems management programs.
-Facilities include simulation laboratories and research laboratories, computer labs and classrooms, and One-Stop Student Services.
+The center houses the Houston J. and Florence A. Doswell College of Nursing, the TWU Stroke Center-Dallas and the university’s physical therapy, occupational therapy, and health systems management programs.
+Facilities include a new Houston J. and Florence A. Doswell Nursing Center for Scientific Research and Discovery, simulation and research laboratories, computer labs and classrooms, and one-stop student services.

 The Houston Center

 TWU’s Institute of Health Sciences – Houston Center, established in 1960, is located at the southern gateway of the Texas Medical Center, a world-renowned 675-acre complex of hospitals, health-related schools, and research institutions.
-The Nelda C. Stark College of Nursing offers clinical and educational opportunities for students in nursing.
-Other programs offered at the Institute of Health Sciences–Houston Center include occupational therapy, physical therapy, health care administration and nutrition and food sciences.
-Facilities at the center include research laboratories, anatomy and nursing laboratories, a counseling center, a learning resource center and computer services.
+The Nelda C. Stark College of Nursing offers clinical and educational opportunities for students in nursing, including a Center for Global Nursing.
+Other programs offered at the Institute of Health Sciences–Houston Center include occupational therapy, physical therapy, health care administration, and nutrition and food sciences.
+Facilities at the center include research laboratories, anatomy and nursing laboratories, a counseling center, a learning resource center, and computer services.